-When designing a great website, there are so many important things to get right.
-From the typography to the images, the layout to the navigation bar, every design choice you make will influence the outcome of your website.
-And determine how successful your company is online.
-That’s why combining visual and functional design is so important.
-But what are these different types of design?
-And how can you be sure to use both effectively?
+Website design involves practical elements like navigation and call to action buttons, as well as visual elements like imagery.
+There are also some elements that straddle both aspects, like typography.
+Combining the visual and practical aspects of any website is the key to success online, and can bring a range of advantages and benefits.
+But what are these?
+And what should you take into account?
 Well, here at Pumpkin Web Design Manchester, we are Manchester’s leading web design experts.
 We work with companies in a range of sectors across the North West, including those in Blackburn and Chorley, to provide top quality, effective web design solutions.
 As a result, we have produced this guide to everything you should know about visual and functional web design.

 Visual design is design that is based on aesthetic.
 The key concern for visual design is whether the website looks good, and this also includes practical decisions like: